sorokine/phases/README.md

 motivation

  * if implemented with standard bash facilities the script becomes long and it is hard to grasp how it works
- * this is somewhat similar to Makefile, maven or ant but success counts and restarting can be rather tricky especially if you do not have clearly defined or local tragets like is the case with databases and installations
+ * this is somewhat similar to Makefile, maven or ant but success counts and restarting can be rather tricky especially if you do not have clearly defined or local targets like is the case with databases and installations

 somewhat similar projects